sfbrigade/sfbrigade.github.io/src/content/blog/2018-04-30-sba-case-study.md

 #### What was a big win for you or a major learning point?

-“I found it very energizing to be surrounded by a group of smart volunteers with such a diverse set of skills.” - **Mike Mathews, Data Pipeline Engineer**
+“I found it very energizing to be surrounded by a group of smart volunteers with such a diverse set of skills.” &mdash; **Mike
+Mathews, Data Pipeline Engineer**

-“A major win for me was showing what could be done simply by engaging with the open source and civic tech communities directly - opening the doors to a motivated and talented community of volunteers created benefits for our agency, the volunteers themselves, and public as well.” - **Noah Brod, Project Sponsor**
+“A major win for me was showing what could be done simply by engaging with the open source and civic tech communities directly - opening the doors to a motivated and talented community of volunteers created benefits for our agency, the volunteers themselves, and public as well.” &mdash; **Noah Brod, Project Sponsor**

 “The collaborative approach and inclusive nature of the volunteers made for an extremely positive project experience.
-The major win for me was how transparent everyone was when communicating about challenges, feasibility, expectations, and schedule changes.” - **Brianna Bischofberger, UX Designer**
+The major win for me was how transparent everyone was when communicating about challenges, feasibility, expectations, and schedule changes.” &mdash; **Brianna Bischofberger, UX Designer**

 “Coming from a UX design background, this project was a breath of fresh air!
 I love how the user we were designing for (Noah) was an active part of our product development - showing up to our weekly meetings and participating in our slack group.
-It made keeping the product user-centered so much easier.” - **Kenny Nieh, Product Designer**
+It made keeping the product user-centered so much easier.” &mdash; **Kenny Nieh, Product Designer**